paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 ### Statutory Notes

 #### Amendment of Section
 Pub.
 L. 115–232, div.
 A, title XI, § 1107(b)(2), (d), Aug.
 13, 2018, 132 Stat.
-2005, provided that, effective on the date, not later than one year after Aug.
-13, 2018, on which the Director of the Office of Personnel Management issues final regulations for implementation, this section is amended by striking “sections 3308–3318” and inserting “sections 3308 through 3319”.
-See 2018 Amendment notes below.
+2005, provided that, effective on the date on which the Director of the Office of Personnel Management issues final regulations for implementation, with such regulations due not later than one year after Aug.
+13, 2018, this section is amended by striking “sections 3308–3318” and inserting “sections 3308 through 3319”.
+See 2018 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |